-Five knowledge modules will be explored over 4 days.
+Five knowledge modules will be explored over 5 in-class days.

-All in class sessions will be held at Radboudumc in Nijmegen on June 22-23 and Sept 14-15.
-Participants must be able to commit to full participation during all 4 days (from 8:00 am to 5:00 pm) in order to be eligible for the program, and to receive a certificate of completion and any associated professional accreditation hours.
+All in class sessions will be held at Radboudumc in Nijmegen in February and May.
+Participants must be able to commit to full participation during all 5 in-class days (from 8:00 am to 6:00 pm) in order to be eligible for the program, and to receive a certificate of completion and any associated professional accreditation hours.

 The program will be delivered by core faculty and guest faculty who are national and international experts and practitioners in each of the 5 Knowledge Modules.
 For more information on the faculty, click here.